angular/angular/aio/content/guide/testing-services.md

   For a hands-on experience you can <live-example name="testing" stackblitz="specs" noDownload>run tests and explore the test code</live-example> in your browser as your read this guide.

-  Similarly, you can also <live-example name="testing" embedded-style noDownload>run and explore the application</live-example> that this testing guides describes.
+  Similarly, you can also <live-example name="testing" noDownload>run and explore the application</live-example> that this testing guides describes.

 </div>